-- 15. Communicate with your group purchasing organization (GPO) to ensure its practices reflect your hospital's goals, and that the GPO includes high rates of diverse supplier participation. - 16.
-If your hospital or health system isn't doing so already, consider working with a GPO to gain access to a wide network of diverse suppliers. - 17.
+- 16. Communicate with your group purchasing organization (GPO) to ensure its practices reflect your hospital's goals, and that the GPO includes high rates of diverse supplier participation. - 17.
+If your hospital or health system isn't doing so already, consider working with third parties e.g. hospital associations to gain access to a wide network of diverse suppliers. - 18.
 Develop and cultivate strategic partnerships with local and ethnic chambers of commerce and other entities to facilitate the expansion of a diverse vendor network.